-W. Parsons Todd purchased “the Old House” from George Macculloch’s great-grandson, Henry Wise Miller, in 1949.
-The purchase price was $10,000 for the twenty-room house and three acres.
-Although dearly loved, the house had become a burden to the family.
-The restoration expenses totaled more than $100,000 in the first eighteen months of the project.
+W. Parsons Todd (1877-1976) purchased “the Old House” from George Macculloch’s great-grandson, Henry Wise Miller, in 1949.
+Todd paid $10,000 for the twenty-room house on three acres and put more than $100,000 into the site’s restoration.

-Mr. Todd’s strong business background and forward-thinking plans for the new nonprofit contributed to its success.
-In the 1950s he advocated to the museum to create a membership program to encourage public involvement and raise additional funds.
+Todd’s strong business background and forward-thinking plans for Macculloch Hall Historical Museum has contributed to its longstanding success.
+In the 1950s he advocated for a museum membership program to encourage public involvement.
 When a Board-appointed committee developed a furnishing plan based on recommendations from curators at the Metropolitan Museum of Art, Mr. Todd was prepared to “accept the decision of experts and resell or place whatever pieces were discarded.”

 Today, in addition to its historically significant house and grounds, MHHM stewards the collections developed by Todd.
 Not only do these collections offer a window into how people lived during the eighteenth and nineteenth centuries, they bear witness to the conscious preservation of our history by twentieth-century collectors active in the Colonial Revival movement.
 Todd collected European and American fine and decorative art, including works and wares made in New Jersey, and he amassed the largest collection of work by New Jersey artist and political cartoonist Thomas Nast, whose family house is located just across Macculloch Ave.
 MHHM interprets New Jersey and by extension American history through these collections both in their display throughout the historic mansion and in several exhibitions each year.